EndBug/labels/README.md

 # labels
-This repo contains the default labels I use in ym repositories.
+This repo contains the default labels I use in my repositories.

-You can use the [`labels.yaml`](./labels.yaml) file along with my [`EndBug/label-sync`](https://github.com/EndBug/label-sync) action to copy them to your repo: you can tweak the aliases so that you don't loose your current tags, but they only get edited.
+You can use the [`labels.yml`](./labels.yml) file along with my [`EndBug/label-sync`](https://github.com/EndBug/label-sync) action to copy them to your repo: you can tweak the aliases so that you don't loose your current tags, but they only get edited.

-If you're creating a brand new repository, you can just use this as your `source-repo` parameter for the action: it will copy over all the labels.
-You can also use the `delete-other-labels` parameter to make it delete any additional labels.
+**THIS REPO IS NOT MAINTAINED FOR PUBLIC USE**.
+If you want to do the same thing you're welcome to fork it or create your own, but referencing it directly could be destructive, as I may introduce breaking changes without versioning.

 If you want to generate your own label config file, you can use my [`EndBug/export-label-config`](https://github.com/EndBug/export-label-config) action.